bitty

 Decided against using

-tags.
+data-c data-s and data-ron thebitty.jstags.
 That would involved a lot of extra overhead in parsing to differentiate between the top level element and the content it wraps.
-Usingdata-send
+Usingdata-sendinstead as a replacement fordata-c.
+Others, TBD. -

 Set up

-functionality to send a single single that gets turned into multiple signals in theWrapper
+data-c="batchSOMETHIGN"functionality to send a single single that gets turned into multiple signals in theWrapper. -

 Defined convention of using